Gabo-Tech/RestApiExpressServerTemplateExplained/README.md

 <br>
 Here we start the CRUD this is the endpoint to create something and add it to the database, in this case a blogpost with title and description but it can be modified.
 <br>```app.post("/", async (req, res) => {```
-<br>Get the values from th body post request
+<br>Get the values from the body post request
     <br>```const title = req.body.title;
     const desc = req.body.desc;```
 <br>Build a new model instance following the previously defined model